multiscale/muscle3/docs/source/uncertainty_quantification.rst

 ``rr``, which is transparent in this respect).
 Thus, the universes meet, and the question arises what the settings overlay for ``qmc`` should look like.

-As there is no general answer to this, MUSCLE 3 cannot automatically propagate the overlay from the different ``macro`` instances to ``qmc``, and it will give an error message if you try to have it do this by receiving as usual with :meth:`libmuscle.Instance.receive`.
+As there is no general answer to this, MUSCLE3 cannot automatically propagate the overlay from the different ``macro`` instances to ``qmc``, and it will give an error message if you try to have it do this by receiving as usual with :meth:`libmuscle.Instance.receive`.
 The